bkeepers/git-history/article.md

 	00165a8 first draft of amend section
 	667f8c9 Add README

 This rebase worked without any other interaction, but occasionally a rebase will require manual fixes for merge conflicts.
-If that happens, don't freak out and simply read the messages.
+If that happens, don't freak out.
+Simply read the messages.
 Git will usually help get you out of a bind.

 ## Rewrite All of History